 Every small business should be adequately insured.
+The importance of business insurance cannot be understated for new businesses looking for growth and instant success.
 There are many different types of available insurance policies that are tailored for small businesses.
 Some types of insurance are appropriate for any type of small business, such as general liability, worker’s compensation, and professional liability.
 There are other types of insurance that are more specific such as commercial auto insurance, data breach insurance, and property insurance.
 A list of 13 possible types of insurance that Forbes suggests for small business can be seen here.

 One type of small business insurance that is often overlooked is employment practices liability insurance.
 This type of insurance protects a small business from employee-related lawsuits.
 Often employees of a small business “feel” like family when everything is running smoothly.
 However, when a bump in the road occurs, that can change.
 Even the friendliest workplace is subject to issues such as failure to follow appropriate procedures or employment law that can result in a nasty lawsuit.

 What Does EPLI Coverage Cover?

 EPLI coverage protects business owners from claims that are related to wrongful termination, sexual harassment, a hostile work environment, and other similar issues.